-Are you getting the White Apple Logo Screen of Death on your iPhone, iPad or iPod Touch?
+Are you getting the White Apple Logo Screen of Death on your Apple iPhone, iPad or iPod Touch?
 When upgrading to firmware version, many users have found their iPhone, iPad, or iPod Touch will not boot past the White Apple logo screen.
 Other users may have done nothing and also find that their device is stuck in limbo and won’t boot.
 Unfortunately, the only thing you can usually do to remedy this problem is to reset the device and perform a full system restore.
 Follow these steps to restore your iOS device and hopefully get it working again.

 Note: Use these steps at your own risk.
 Ensure the device has a full charge before attempting.

 - Connect the device to your computer using the USB cable.